misterkedan/vesuna/README.md

 ## Possible outcomes

-This generator provides a limited number of possible outcomes, depending on vesuna.mode and vesuna.verbose.
-For example, using the default settings of vesuna.modes.CODENAME and vesuna.verbose=false, gives 1024 possible outcomes, which is equivalent to using an integer numerical seed picked randomly between 1 and 1024.
+This autoseeder provides a limited number of possible seeds, depending on vesuna.mode and vesuna.verbose.
+For example, using the default settings (vesuna.modes.CODENAME & vesuna.verbose=false) gives 1024 possible outcomes.

 **Codename**
 1024 / 1,024,000